 Anxiety as a Model for Other Emotions

 From this conception of anxiety, a broader understanding of emotions can be built.
 This same theoretical basis can be applied to the other unpleasant emotions.
 However, each emotional experience has some particularities, too.
 This could also be interpreted as saying each emotion may have a unique message or meaning.
-These messages are also unique to the individual experience them.
+These messages are also unique to the individual experience of them.
 In other words, the same emotion may not mean the same thing to everyone.
-Attempts to oversimplify how people experience emotions does more damage than good in the long run.
+Attempts to oversimplify how people experience emotions do more damage than good in the long run.

 Depression, for example, is often more of a lack of feeling than a sad feeling.
-There are an abundance of metaphors in contemporary music which reflect this experience of depression.
+There is an abundance of metaphors in contemporary music that reflect this experience of depression.
 This reflects our culture and, in particular, the experience of our youth today.
 Depressed people will, at times, talk about hurting themselves just to feel.
 Pain seems to be the only emotion available that they can feel and sometimes pain is better than feeling numb.
 Depression often results from the repression of experience and emotions.
 In a sense, all a person’s energy is used in the service of repression leaving little energy left — depression.
 So part of working through depression is learning to feel again.
-But when a person begins to feel, often what they first feel is the pain which was repressed.
+But when a person begins to feel, often what they first feel is the pain that was repressed.
 This needs to be worked through to get to the joy.